 Train to Christmas Town book sequel keeps it in the family

-Tradition continues with a new book about the Train to Christmas Town ride in Batesville, MS.
+Tradition continues with a new book about the Train to Christmas Town ride in Hood River, OR

 The author, Peggy Ellis, who has degrees in Special Education and enjoyed a long career as a teacher, was selected again to write for the series and has penned a heartfelt, relatable family story set on a merry train ride with elves, woodland friends and of course a visit from Santa.
 Janice, the protagonist in the first book, has grown up now and makes a brief appearance as the babysitter.